| NODIS Library | Program Management(8000s) | Search |

 (5) Ensuring that each Center carries out the Agency policy by:

-(ii) Maintaining a list of critical facilities and equipment with accompanying rationale for the designation.
+(b) Maintaining a list of critical facilities and equipment with accompanying rationale for the designation.

-(iii) Establishing the most cost-effective approach regarding Computerized Maintenance Management Systems (CMMS) to best meet their particular needs and satisfy Integrated Financial and Integrated Asset Management Program requirements.
+(c) Establishing the most cost-effective approach regarding Computerized Maintenance Management Systems (CMMS) to best meet their particular needs and satisfy Integrated Financial and Integrated Asset Management Program requirements.
 Employing automated tools to facilitate maintenance is a benchmark for maintenance excellence.

-(a) preventive maintenance, programmed maintenance, repair, and replacement of obsolete items.
+(a) Preventive maintenance, programmed maintenance, repair, and replacement of obsolete items.

-(c) projected operating costs for central utility plants and other services such as grounds care.
+(b) Projected operating costs for central utility plants and other services such as grounds care.

-(d) allocations for nonscheduled work: trouble calls, emergency work, and nonmaintenance service requests.
+(c) Allocations for nonscheduled work: trouble calls, emergency work, and nonmaintenance service requests.

 g.
 Assessing facility and equipment conditions by participating in the application of the NASA Deferred Maintenance Parametric Estimating Guide.
 Scheduled and unscheduled maintenance and repair visits shall also be used to record condition codes of facilities and equipment for use in the CMMS.